svanlaere/easysnippet/README.md

 ## Easily insert any Snippet's code anywhere in your Page

-Displays the full list of all your Snippets in **a menu**, so that you can use them
+Easysnippet displays the full list of all your Snippets in **a menu**, so that you can
-quickly while editing a Page.
-An option to **display buttons** instead (for when you
+use them quickly while editing a Page.
+An option to **display buttons** instead
-don't have that many snippets) can be enabled in the Settings panel.
+(for when you don't have that many snippets) can be enabled in the Settings panel.

 When a menu option is selected or a button is clicked, the corresponding Snippet
 **code is inserted** into your Page at the cursor.